Estimated reading time: 21 minutes

 The waterjet formed in the orifice is gradually broken into small drops in the cutting head.
 In the mixing chamber, these drops transfer energy to the abrasive particles (usually garnet grit) which are fed into the cutting head and accelerated to high speeds.

-The Mix of abrasives vs Pure water
+The Mix of Abrasives vs Pure Water

+Abrasives and water are then focused into a water jet stream in the mixing tube.
 The AWJ thereby becomes a stream of particles without any real core of water.
 By volume the mixture of the water jet stream is about 4 % water, 1 % abrasive and the rest is air.

 It is highly critical that both nozzles should be aligned to avoid losing power in the process.
 The method extends the same equipment as that used for pure waterjet cutting, with the addition of an abrasive feeder and an AWJ cutting head.